sambenko/esp32s3box-display-and-publish/docs/README.md

 ## 📟 Device Support

-Currently, this project is specifically designed for the ESP32S3-BOX device using the ili9342c display driver.
-Feature flags for ESP32S3-BOX-LITE and the brand-new ESP32S3-BOX-3, which require different display drivers or initialisations, are under development.
+This project is specifically designed for the ESP32S3-BOX device using the ili9342c display driver.
+Other repositories for ESP32S3-BOX-LITE and the brand-new ESP32S3-BOX-3, which require different display drivers or initialisations, are under development.

 ---